-People have reported knowing a few side-effects like nausea and headaches and a lot of uneasiness.
+People have reported knowing a few side effects like nausea and headaches and a lot of uneasiness.
 But I did not go through any of that.
 I was even skeptical to think that maybe the drugs are not working.
 Upon reading, I found myself satisfied to know that there are a bunch of people that do not feel any side effects of PEP either.
 The new generation of PEP has little to no side effects.
-In fact, 1 in 100 people experiences uneasiness.
+In fact, 1 in 100 people experience uneasiness.

 What’s the Difference between PEP and PrEP?

 Firstly, calm down.
 Nothing is going to happen if you are able to think straight.
 The chances of getting infected from a broken condom are very little.
 You just need to make sure that you are taking all the necessary precautions now.
 Secondly, get yourself to Red Cross or a Pulse clinic in Bangkok.

 I have found that Red Cross is a very established name in health problems and they have years of experienced doctors with them.
 The procedures are good and you won’t be let down.
 It’s cheap too.
 The only problem is that you will have to run up and down a lot to get medication and paperwork sorted out.
 There are instances where they provide test results at a later date.
 Regardless, they will start you on PEP immediately.